 Key points to remember:

-• Variables declared with var are hoisted and initialized with undefined.
+are hoisted and initialized withundefined

-• Function declarations are fully hoisted (both declaration and definition).
+are hoisted but not initialized, creating a temporal dead zone. - Function declarations are fully hoisted (both declaration and definition).

 Understanding these nuances is crucial for avoiding unexpected behavior in your JavaScript code.
 It's generally recommended to declare variables at the top of their scope to make the code more predictable and easier to understand. 🏗️